 - Any new clinical tests or medical treatments

 At Berger and Green, we have helped many clients file an appeal following a denial from the SSA.
-Whether you are just starting the appeal process or have already filed for an appeal, we can still represent your case.
+Whether you are just starting the application process or need to file an appeal we would like to speak with you about your case.

-Let us investigate why your disability claim was denied.
+We can help you to understand why your disability claim may have been denied.
 Call for a free consultation following a denial notice from the SSA.

 Appealing a Decision by the Social Security Administration

 Many initial claims are often denied, but you have the opportunity to dispute these decisions.
 The appeals process has a few steps, and a decision can be overturned or upheld throughout.
-Oor lawyers can help you through the entire process below:
+Our lawyers can explain the right next steps for your claim:

 - The first step in the appeals process is the “Reconsideration” phase, where different examiners review the claim.